True Facts about Hot Yoga and Weight loss

 The high humidity inside the Hot Yoga room will help improve the mechanical efficiency of your lungs.

-The increase oxygen levels in the blood, increase the elastic recoil of the lungs will prevent infection and aerate the whole lungs, invigorating your breathing experience not only during the Hot Yoga class.
+The increased oxygen levels in the blood, increase the elastic recoil of the lungs will prevent infection and aerate the whole lungs, invigorating your breathing experience not only during the Hot Yoga class.

 3- You will be less exposed to muscles injuries